SerenePrince/hubspot-recommendation-tool/backend/__tests__/TESTS.md

 - Technology with no matching trigger has `primaryProduct: null`
 - `primaryProduct` is the highest-priority product when a tech maps to multiple
 - `triggeredBySummary`: formats `Tech: / Category: / Group:` entries, appends `+N` overflow, is `null` for empty `triggeredBy`
-- `topRecommendations`: capped at 5, priority-first then alphabetical
+- `topRecommendations`: capped at 5, priority-first then `hubspotProduct` alphabetical

 ### `detectTechnologies.test.js`
 Phase 4: technology detection across all matcher signals.